Scenic 5 Day Road Trip Adventure Through Iceland’s South Coast, Landmannalaugar & Highlands

 Day 4

-Next, you'll witness the power of Gullfoss waterfall, a 105 ft (32 m) tall structure on two levels with glacial water rushing forward and down in a breathtaking display of nature's potential.
+Next, you'll witness the power of Gullfoss waterfall, a 105-foot (32-meter) tall cascade on two levels with glacial water rushing forward and down in a breathtaking display of nature's potential.
 The waterfall has been photographed from every possible angle, but nothing beats walking close to the actual thing and hearing the thundering rush of the water.

-Closing the circle is Thingvellir National Park, which is a cultural and natural treasure.
-It is known for having been the meeting point for the Icelandic parliament, Althingi, until the 18 hundreds.
-It is also known for the Almannagja Gorge, which sits on the rift between the North American and Eurasian tectonic plates.
+Closing the circle is the Thingvellir National Park, which is a cultural and natural treasure.
+It is known as the meeting point for the Icelandic parliament, Althingi, until the 1800s.
+It is also known for the Almannagja gorge, which sits on the rift between the North American and Eurasian tectonic plates.

-After you finish the Golden circle, you'll drive through Kaldidalur Valley to Reykholt.
-Kaldidalur Valley is an old passage across the Icelandic Highlands used to get to Althingi in Thingvellir for the parliament meetings.
+After you finish the Golden Circle, you'll drive through Kaldidalur valley to Reykholt.
+Kaldidalur valley is an old passage across the Icelandic Highlands used to get to Althingi in Thingvellir for parliament meetings.

-The village of Reykholt is a historical site that was once the home of Snorri Sturluson, a 12th-century writer, historian, and law speaker.
-For many years the most important school in the country was situated at Reykholt.
+The village of Reykholt is a historical site once the home of Snorri Sturluson, a 12th-century writer, historian, and law speaker.
+For many years, the most important school in the country was situated at Reykholt.

 Towards the end of the day, you will drive to Reykjavik.
 If you get there early, you can walk around the city streets and enjoy the city's vibrant life.